 *Metals commonly alloyed with gold for jewellery purposes can vary dramatically, but can include silver, copper, nickel, iron, zinc, tin, manganese, cadmium, and titanium

 We can still reuse your old gold jewellery but we send it away to be refined first ( after any stones are removed )

 Your gold once refined is returned to us as pure gold granules ready for re casting and *re-alloying into any colour gold you like- it is still your ORIGINAL gold, it is just devoid or any other elements.

 Sometimes you lose up to 50% of the golds original weight during this process, in jewellery terms this is known as ” roasting”.

-Most of the old gold I view is VERY lightweight in comparison to my work (my rings can weigh up to 10 times more than a commercially made mass produced ring).
-So more often than not I must add a considerable amount of new gold into the mix.
+Adding to the above comment most of the old gold we view is VERY lightweight in comparison to our work ( Our rings can weigh up to 10 times more than a commercially made mass-produced ring), therefore we generally need to add considerably more gold pre casting.

 If You’d Like a Different Gold Colour to Your Old Jewellery:

 Debra can mix different alloys with your refined gold granules before casting your new ring.